e-kwsm/nwchem-wiki/Analysis.md

 `write [`<integer number default 1>`] [super] [solute] `<string filename>

-To copy the selected frames from the specified trejctory file(s), onto a new file, use
+To copy the selected frames from the specified trajectory file(s), onto a new file, use

 `copy  [solute] [rotate `<real tangle>`] `<string filename>